capacity

 Peraton draws $492.1M on FSA virtual data center contract entering its 11th year

-Federal Student Aid's hosting vehicle, originally awarded in September 2015, took its largest single-week obligation 86 days before scheduled completion.
+Federal Student Aid's hosting vehicle, originally awarded in September 2015, took its largest single-week obligation against a current end date of July 31, 2026 — though unexercised option years could extend the contract through 2028.

 The Department of Education obligated $492.1M on May 6 to Peraton Enterprise Solutions under the Federal Student Aid Virtual Data Center contract.
-The contract's period of performance began September 28, 2015 — 10.6 years before this action — and is scheduled to end July 31, 2026.
+The contract's period of performance began September 28, 2015 — 10.6 years before this action — and is currently scheduled to end July 31, 2026.
+Option periods on the vehicle reach into 2028 if exercised.

 The underlying workload — hosting the systems that service the $1.7T federal student loan portfolio — is not the kind of work an agency rebids casually.
 Peraton's incumbency advantage on a follow-on is structural.